-During this self-imposed exercise, I had five appointments.
+Well, I had five more clients that day.
 You can imagine how difficult it was trying to focus on my clients while my insides were churning.
-At the end of my last session, I checked my client out, and watched her step out the door and into her car.
-At that exact moment, something inside of me clicked.
+At the end of my last session, It was when I checked my client out, watched her step out the door, and get into her car, when something inside of me clicked.
 It was like a lightning bolt hit me.
-The man I had played basketball with, whom I still felt anger toward, reminded me of my sixth-grade teacher, who never admitted when he was wrong.
-No matter how much I tried to be conciliatory, he refused to admit how unfairly he was treating me.
-That was the button this guy had pushed, awakening the familiarity of an old episode.
+That man whom I played basketball with whom I still felt anger toward; he was just like a teacher I had who never admitted when he was wrong, in 6th grade.
+No matter how much I tried to be conciliatory, he refused to admit how he was treating me.
+That was the button that this guy had pushed.
+That's what was so familiar about the whole episode.
 I hadn't thought about this teacher in years.
 Suddenly, insights began to flood through my mind, and another feeling began to rise up within me.
 I realized I had to call him.
 Now, I didn't want to call him, and I still remember thinking "what a jerk, I'm not calling him."
-But, the feeling wouldn't go away because my Heart was now in charge.
-I needed to call him-not to tell him about my insight but to confront him.
-My innate tendency had always been to "blow someone off," when they treated me this way, but my Heart was telling me to do something different.
-I needed to defend my heart, not tell myself to get over it.
+But the feeling wouldn't go away because my Heart was now in charge.
+I needed to call him-not to tell him about my insight- but to confront him.

+My tendencies had always been to "blow someone off," when they treated me this way, but my Heart was telling me to do something different.
+It needed me to defend my heart, not tell myself to get over it.
 So, I called him the next day, and said, "Hey, this is Bob.
-We were playing basketball the other day, and I need to know why you were playing so rough."
-He responded with something like, "I didn't think it was that rough", and, to this day, I'm still not sure he really understood why I was upset.
+We were playing basketball the other day, and I need to know why you were playing so rough?"
+He responded with something like, "I didn't think it was that rough," and to this day, I'm still not sure he really understood why I was upset.
 It made me wonder if he was related to that 6th grade teacher.

-Once I realized he refused to hear me, and wouldn't take any responsibility for the way he acted, a calm assurance came over me.
-It was abundantly clear: I needed to not play basketball with him anymore.
-I also realized I needed to resolve the feelings of unforgiveness I still had toward that 6th grade teacher.
+Once I realized that he wouldn't hear me, and he wouldn't take any responsibility for the way he acted, a calm assurance came over me.
+It was abundantly clear; I needed to not play basketball with him anymore.
+I also realized I still needed to resolve my inability to forgive my 6th grade teacher.

-The purpose of this story is to illustrate the fact that vour feelings, and mine, are trying to tell us something.
-Sometimes the message is obvious, while other times they are trying to tell us something we might not be aware of.
-It may not always be the grand insight like the story I just mentioned, but often they are trying to point out something that is helpful to us.
+The purpose of this story is to illustrate the fact that your feelings and mine are oftentimes trying to tell us something.
+Sometimes the message is obvious, while other times they try and tell us something that we might not be aware of.
+It may not always be the grand insight like the story I just mentioned, but often they are trying to point out something that is helpful to you.
 Remember, your feelings were given to you to help and protect you.
-Your feelings are often trying to let you know, "Hey, there's something wrong here, there's something we need to look at."
-It won't always be clear, and if we initially blow those feelings off, or suppress them, or dismiss them, we actually end up suppressing some insight that could free us.
-If we will listen to those feelings and wait on them when they try and speak to us, many times we will get insight into things about others and ourselves that are not immediately obvious.
-When we understand that our feelings are the primary method that our heart speaks to us, it becomes easier to understand how things like resentment, unforgiveness, and bitterness begin to develop.
+Your feelings are often trying to let us know, "Hey, there's something wrong here, there's something we need to look at."
+It won't always be clear; and if we initially blow those feelings off, or suppress them or dismiss them, we actually end up suppressing some insight that could free us.

+If we will listen to those feelings and wait on them when they try and speak to us, many times we will get insights into things about others and ourselves that are not immediately obvious.
+When we understand that our feelings are the primary method that our heart speaks to us, it becomes easier to understand how things like resentment, the inability to forgive, and bitterness begin to develop.